a-paija/CRM-Sales-Review/README.md

 <img src="images/Manager.png" alt="Manger" width="750" height="850"/>

 ## 🟨 Sales Trends & Revenue Momentum

 Monthly revenue trends reveal a pattern of **inconsistent performance rather than steady growth**, with total annual revenue of approximately **$9.5M**.
-Average total monthly revenue is estimated at **~$790K**, though actual performance varies significantly due to pronounced peaks and troughs throughout the year.
+Average monthly revenue is estimated at **~$790K**, though actual performance varies significantly due to pronounced peaks and troughs throughout the year.

-Peak months outperform the average by a substantial margin, often driven by **high-value enterprise deal closures and end-of-period acceleration**, with top-performing months estimated to generate **1.5x–2x the average monthly revenue**.
+Peak months outperform the average by a substantial margin, often driven by **high-value enterprise deal closures and end-of-period acceleration**, with top-performing months generating approximately **1.5x–2x the average monthly revenue**.
 In contrast, lower-performing months fall well below the mean, highlighting **gaps in pipeline coverage and uneven deal distribution**.

-This spread between high and low months suggests a **wide revenue range**, indicating that performance is not evenly distributed and is instead dependent on **timing of large deal closures rather than consistent deal flow**.
-As a result, revenue volatility introduces challenges in **forecast accuracy, capacity planning, and resource allocation**.
+This spread between high and low months indicates that revenue performance is **heavily dependent on the timing of large deal closures rather than consistent deal flow**, introducing volatility that impacts **forecast accuracy, capacity planning, and resource allocation**.

-#### **Key Takeaway:**

-While MavenTech generates strong annual revenue (~$9.5M), the **wide variance between peak and low months (up to 2x difference)** highlights a critical opportunity to improve **pipeline consistency, deal timing, and revenue predictability**.

-#### **Action:**
+#### **Insights:**

-- Increase **pipeline coverage ratio** to stabilize monthly revenue output
-- Improve **deal distribution across time** to reduce reliance on peak periods
-- Strengthen **forecasting accuracy** by accounting for revenue volatility patterns
-- Encourage **consistent deal flow** through incentive and pipeline management adjustments
+Revenue generation is structurally **volatile and timing-dependent**, with performance driven more by **irregular high-value deal closures than by a stable and repeatable pipeline engine**, limiting predictability and scalability.

 ## 🟨 Regional Performance Insights (SQL)

 Revenue distribution across regions is relatively balanced, with the **West leading at $3.56M**, followed by the **Central region at $3.32M**, and the **East at $3.08M**.

-However, each region exhibits a different performance dynamic:
+However, each region demonstrates a distinct performance profile:

-- The **West** is driven by overall revenue scale
+- The **West** leads in overall revenue scale
-- The **Central region** leads in deal volume but underperforms in efficiency
+- The **Central region** generates higher deal volume but lower efficiency
-- The **East region** delivers the **highest average deal size (~$2,637)**
+- The **East region** achieves the **highest average deal size (~$2,637)**

-This suggests that while total revenue is similar, the **quality of deals varies significantly**, with the East showing strong potential for high-value sales.
+This indicates that while total revenue contribution is similar, **deal quality and sales efficiency vary significantly by region**, with the East demonstrating stronger monetization per opportunity.

-**Key takeaway:**
-Growth should not focus equally across regions—there is a clear opportunity to **scale high-value deal strategies from the East region**.
+#### **Insights:**
+Regional performance is not uniform—**revenue quality differs materially**, with the East operating as a **high-value, lower-volume model**, while other regions rely more on scale, signaling an opportunity to rebalance toward higher-value deal strategies.

 ## 🟨 Product Overview

 Below is an overview of Product Performance from the Tableau Visualisations.
 The entire interactive Tableau Dashboard can be found [here](https://public.tableau.com/app/profile/ajin.paija/viz/SalesPerformancePricingAnalytics/Story1)

 <img src="images/Product.png" alt="Product" width="750" height="850"/>

 ## 🟨 Product Performance & Revenue Concentration (Tableau)